 Research shows that PEMF therapy can actively reduce the growth rate of cancerous tumors and increase the capacity of membrane transfer.

-When to Do PEMF Therapy
+When to Use the Therapy

-With all that being said, there’s no right or wrong time to start PEMF therapy.
+That said, there’s no right or wrong time to start PEMF therapy.
 The research on PEMF therapy for cancer patients shows that it is safe to use alongside other treatment methods.

 There are a limited number of people who should not undergo PEMF therapy.
 PEMF may not be safe if you: